-- A plentiful supply of wild nettles that was fresh, nutritious and free.
+- A plentiful supply of wild nettles that was fresh, nutritious, and free!

 We ended up eating a lot of nettles.
 Here’s some advice on how to prepare and harvest stinging nettle.

-- Only pick young nettle: Stinging nettles are tastiest as tender spring shoots.
+- Only pick young nettle: Stinging nettles are the tastiest as tender spring shoots.
 I tried cooking them in August and we were all “stung” while eating.
 Not a pleasant experience.
 If you continuously pick from the same patch you will be able to extend the life of the young nettle into the summer.

-- Cover up: Wear rubber gloves, boots and long sleeves while harvesting to avoid being stung.
+- Cover up: Wear rubber gloves, boots, and long sleeves while harvesting to avoid being stung.